owlbarn/tutorial/book/algodiff/README.md

 In order to understand AD, you need to practice enough, especially if you are interested in the knowing the mechanisms under the hood.
 I provide some small but representative examples to help you start.

+Reference: PyTorch

 ### Backpropagation in Neural Network

+AD was proposed in 1970, and backpropagation was proposed in 1980s.
+They are different, but backprop is frequently implemented using the reverse mode AD.

 Now let's talk about the hyped neural network.
 Backpropagation is the core of all neural networks, actually it is just a special case of reverse mode AD.
 Therefore, we can write up the backpropagation algorithm from scratch easily with the help of `Algodiff` module.